The past two years have seen more holidays cancelled than ever before as the pandemic destroyed vacation plans at home and abroad.

 Your travel advisor will be able to tell you if they can issue you with a full refund, but many have terms and conditions to avoid doing this.
 Find out what your rights to a refund on your holiday are here.

-If this is the case, you can claim on the cancellation cover provided by your travel insurance provider.
+If your hotel, airline or travel agent won’t cough up, you can claim on the cancellation cover provided by your travel insurance provider.

-Medical documents if you cancelled your trip due to death, illness or injury
+Medical documents if you cancel your trip due to death, illness or injury

 Any other documents that support your claim

-Here is a step by step guide of how to make a claim on your travel insurance.
+Here is a step-by-step guide on how to make a claim on your travel insurance.

 To find the right cancellation cover for your holiday check as many policies as possible.

-The policy should cover the cost of your holiday if you have to cancel it, so make sure the cover levels meet your needs.
+The policy should cover the cost of your holiday if you have to cancel it, so make sure the limit levels meet your needs.

 You will only be able to claim if you cancel your holiday for one of the reasons allowed on your policy document, so check these thoroughly before you buy your cover.